 What is natural resource management?

-The Department of Sustainability, Environment, Water, Population and Communities and the Department of Agriculture, Fisheries and Forestry share responsibility for delivery of the Australian Government's environment and sustainable agriculture programs, which are broadly referred to as natural resource management (NRM).
+The Department of the Environment and the Department of Agriculture share responsibility for delivery of the Australian Government's environment and sustainable agriculture programs, which are broadly referred to as natural resource management (NRM).

 Australia's environment is at the centre of our national identity and our economy.
 Australia derives a significant proportion of the nation's wealth from its environmental assets, including agriculture, mining and tourism.